RileyVaz/ME369P-Final-Project-Public/README.md

         └── Real_Cat/
 ```

-## Running the CNN model
+## Running the CNN model (Model_Training_cnn.py)
+~ The model was trained using VScode, should work in Spyder
-To run the CNN model, run the following command to install the necessary packages to run the model:
+To run the CNN model, run the following command in your terminal to install the necessary packages to run the model:
 ```bash
 pip install torch torchvision numpy matplotlib
 ```